graymeta/terraform-aws-irisanywhere/README.md

 # Deploying GrayMeta Iris Anywhere with Terraform

 The following contains instructions/criteria for deploying Iris Anywhere into an AWS environment.
 Iris Anywhere is comprised of two key components, the Iris Admin Server that manages Users, permissions and Licenses and the Iris Anywhere Autoscaling Group that deploy the instances for usage.
-Iris Anywhere Autoscaling Group will not properly function without a dedicated `ia_admin_server` deployed first.
+Iris Anywhere Autoscaling Group will not properly function without a dedicated Iris Admin server deployed first.

+Prerequisets:
+* To start this build, you will need to create a secret in Secrets Manager containing your desired inputs (see Creating Secrets for Iris Anywhere Below).
 * Contact support@graymeta.com to get access to AMI.
 * Terraform 12 is only supported at this time.
 * `version` - Current version is `v0.0.1`.